- Assuming you don’t qualify if you haven’t worked long enough

 Failing to enroll in Part B when you should

 Signing up at the time that’s right for you is critical.
 If you don’t, you risk late penalties, in the form of surcharges added to your premiums for all future years, and delays of several months before coverage kicks in.
 If you have health coverage beyond age 65 from an employer for which you (or your spouse) actively work, and the employer has 20 or more workers, you can delay Part B enrollment without penalty until the job ends.
-Otherwise, you need to sign up during your seven-month initial enrollment period — which includes the month you turn 65, three months before and three months after.
+Otherwise, you need to sign up during your seven-month initial enrollment period — if you’re eligible due to age, this includes the month you turn 65, three months before and three months after.

 Believing you don’t need Medicare Part B if you have retiree or COBRA health coverage